umitproject/network-scanner/share/doc/umit/src/scanning.rst

 Maybe it won't seen impossible for you, (and it's not) but surely it's a boring task that gets worst when you have to do that more than once.

-An answer to your problem is Umit, that can handle this task easily, with just a couple of clicks.
+An answer to your problem is Umit Network Scanner, that can handle this task easily, with just a couple of clicks.

 So, if you're wondering if you should retire the command line, I would say **NO!**.
 The Nmap's command interface is very useful when you want to scan a